UCR-Research-Computing/UCR-Research-Computing.github.io/pages/about.md

 - **ITS Systems, Network, and Security Teams**: The Research Computing team collaborates closely with these ITS teams, integrating their specialized skills and resources to maintain a secure, reliable, and high-performance computing environment for research.

-- **Research IT Leaders (RITL)**: Collaborating with RITLs from other schools and groups within UCR, the Research Computing team benefits from a broad network of expertise and support, enhancing the university's research computing capabilities.
+- **Campus Research IT Staff**: Collaborating with other schools and groups within UCR, the Research Computing team benefits from a broad network of expertise and support, enhancing the university's research computing capabilities.

 ### Guiding Coalitions